privacymachine/src/packaging/firefox/README.md

-# PrivacyMachine adapted firefox profile
+# PrivacyMachiene adapted firefox profile

 ## This File describes what's in this directory.